mercadopago/devsite-docs/guides/resources/dashboard/aplications.en.md

 4. Accept our Terms and Conditions.
 5. Create the application by clicking on the button "Create application".

-To every application created, a new card containing the application's name, description and ID is automatically created on the [Dashboard](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/dashboard/introduction) homepage.
+For every application created, a new card containing the application's name, description and ID is automatically created on the [Dashboard](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/dashboard/introduction) homepage.

 ## Manage application